raniejade/godot-kotlin/docs/src/doc/roadmap.md

 And finally, integrating [Spek Framework](https://spekframework.org) so that you can write unit and automation tests for your game.

 ## Performance
-Believe it or not, GDScript is much faster in simple cases as it is more integrated with Godot.
 Improving performance is definitely a priority but as a first step, this binding needs some benchmark tests (and tooling).